 This is called a mastopexy procedure.

 Regular exercise will help to keep your skin firm and will help to reduce the amount of body fat you carry.
-Light to moderate levels of exercise during pregnancy is recommended too, to help minimize unnecessary weight gain.
+Light to moderate levels of exercise during pregnancy is recommended too, to help minimise unnecessary weight gain.

 Make sure to wear a supportive bra at all times when doing vigorous exercise.